Syed Najibul Bashar Maizbhandari: Career

 He left the Bangladesh Nationalist Party in 2005 because the party had formed an alliance with the Jamaat-e-Islami, which Maizbhandari accuses of supporting terrorists who attack dargahs (Sufi shrines); Maizbhandari is the president of the Bangladesh Dargah Mazar Federation, an association of shrines.
 In the same year, he founded the Bangladesh Tarikat Federation political party which had experienced its first elections in 2008 with 45 candidates but no seats won in parliament.

-On 5 January 2014, Maizbhandari won a seat in the Chittagong-2 representing his party and managed to keep this seat again in the 2018 Bangladeshi general election.
+On 5 January 2014, Maizbhandari won a seat in the Chittagong-2 representing his party and kept this seat again in the 2018 Bangladeshi general election.
 He is the Chairman of Bangladesh Tarikat Federation, ailed of the Awami League.